Vazyme antigen Covid-19 coronavirus rapid test kit

 Please read the Instructions carefully before operation.

-1. Recover the test strip and specimen eluent fully to the room temperature before use.
+1. Recover the test strip and specimen eluent fully to room temperature before use.

-2. Take out the detection card from the aluminum foil bag and place it on a horizontal and dry plane.
+2. Take out the test cassette from the aluminum foil bag and place it on a horizontal and dry surface.